 This is more likely to occur on corporate, university, and other potentially restrictive networks.
 It can also be due to country-wide restrictions on VPN connections, such as in China.

-You can try the following steps to attempt to resolve the error:
+You can try the following steps to resolve the error:

-2. Make sure you have an active connection to the internet and that no other VPN connections are active.
-This includes corporate VPN connections.
-If you are on a laptop, also please try connecting to a different WiFi network, if possible.
+- Make sure you have a working connection to the internet and that no other VPN connections are active.

-3. Temporarily disable any anti-virus and firewall programs you're running to see if you are able to log in.
+- Temporarily disable any anti-virus and firewall programs and see if you are able to log in.
 Anti-virus programs and strict firewalls can block the necessary traffic to our authentication servers.

-4. Reboot your computer and refresh your local network.
-Then, try logging in again.
+- Reboot your computer and refresh your local network, then try logging in again.

-If you are still having trouble after trying these steps, please try connecting with one of our manual connection setups here.
+- If you are still having trouble after trying these steps, please try connecting with one of our manual connection setups.